 Select university and COE policies relevant to FHS students, as well as FHS-specific policies, are articulated below.
 These policies are also subject to change.
-If a change is made to an FHS-specific policy included in this handbook, students will be informed via email and the most recent policy will be made available via the FHS website.
+If a change is made to an FHS-specific policy included in this handbook, students will be informed via email and the most recent policy will be made available via the FHS Community Canvas page and FHS blog.